vitamickey/digital-garden-netlify/src/site/notes/Art.md

 ---

-OH GOSH I gotta edit these all bc everything is in Hugo shortcode lol.
-Cannot be viewed in Obsidian at all.

 I used to not see the big deal about art.
 But art is nice.

 ## Pretty thing that make me go "ooo"